B-12-34-56/BaatChit/Bundi/AWS-PUBLIC-ACCESS-SETUP.md

-# AWS S3 Public Access Setup for Bundi
+# AWS S3 Public Access Setup Guide

-This guide will help you configure your AWS S3 bucket (`2314823894myawsbucket`) for public access uploads.
+This guide will help you configure your AWS S3 bucket (`YOUR_S3_BUCKET_NAME`) for public access uploads.

 ## 🚨 Important Security Notice